Business Navigators: Innovation and Entrepreneurship pathway

 - Exclusive talks, presentations and events

-To complete the programme, students need to complete a minimum of 60 hours of extracurricular activities that are deemed eligible for the programme (over the duration of their degree(s)) and submit a written reflection relating to those activities.
+To complete the programme, students need to complete a minimum of 60 hours in each calendar year of extracurricular activities that are deemed eligible for the programme (over the duration of their degree(s)) and submit a written reflection relating to those activities.
 Students submit the reflection near the end of their degree(s).

 If students complete 40 hours doing Innovation Path activities (which include many of the CIE activities listed above) and also complete 40 hours in another Path (Community Engagement Path, Global Citizens Path, Leadership Path) they will potentially qualify for the University of Auckland Distinguished Graduate Award.